 Essential oils are very potent and should be used carefully.
 But they are great as natural treatment for allergies.

-Allergy Rescue is a great remedy for itchy eyes, runny nose etc. DesBio products are awesome.
+- Allergy Rescue by DesBio is a great remedy for itchy eyes, runny nose etc. DesBio products are awesome.
 I have used several of them with good results.

-Allergena This homeopathic allergy remedy is tailor-made for various US zones so you’ll get relief for the specific pollen for that area.
+- Allergena This homeopathic allergy remedy is tailor-made for various US zones so you’ll get relief for the specific pollen for that area.
 This worked well for our family.

 What Causes Allergies